zeroc-ice/ice/js/BuildInstructions.md

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.

-To start the browser tests run:
+You can start the browser tests with:
 ```
 npm run test:browser
 ```

-This require an EcmaScript 6 supported browser (Chrome, Firefox or Safari), for browsers that are only supported with EcmaScript 5 (Edge and Internet Explorer) you will instead run:
+This opens the test page (http://127.0.0.1:8080) using the system's default browser.
+These tests require a web browser wtih ECMAScript 6 support, such as a recent version of Chrome, Firefox or Safari.

+If you are using another web browser, such as Microsoft Edge or Internet Explorer, you should use instead:
 ```
-npm run test:browser_es5
+npm run test:browser-es5
 ```

-This runs a version of the test suite that is transpiled using [Babel][2] to support previous versions of JavaScript standard.
+This runs a version of the test suite transpiled to ECMAScript 5 using [Babel][2].

-In macOS the first time you run the script, you will be prompted for your password.
+On macOS the first time you run the tests, you will be prompted for your password.
 This is necessary to configure the trust setting for the HTTP server certificate, which will enable you to connect to the HTTP server with SSL via your web browser.

-The test page (http://127.0.0.1:8080) will be opened using the system's default browser.

 ### Browser Information

 #### Self-Signed Certificate

 The browser-based tests allow you to choose whether to run the tests over non-secure WebSocket (WS) or secure WebSocket (WSS) connections.
-This distribution includes a self-signed certificate used for securing WSS connections, located in the `certs/cacert` files.
-If you select WSS, the page will automatically reload if necessary to connect to HTTPS port 9090.
+The WSS connections in these tests rely on a self-signed certificate, `cacert`, provided in the certs(../certs) directory.

 To successfully run the tests over WSS, additional action may be necessary depending on the browser you're using: